xchen87/xchen87.github.io/_posts/2023-05-12-dynamic-and-static-library.md

          0000000000000098  0000000000000008  WA       0     0     8
 ```

 We can also examine the executable's relocatable symbols and see our `vec_add` function in the `.rela.plt` section.
-Specifically, `.rela.plt` are the symbols that goes through PLT stub indirection, and `.rela.dyn` contains all other symbols that needs relocation.
+Specifically, `.rela.plt` are the symbols that go through PLT stub indirection, and `.rela.dyn` contains all other symbols that needs relocation.
 ```bash
 xinchen@xinchen-pc:~/code/relocation/build$ readelf -r main_dyn